aromig/scripts/check_battery/README.md

 For some reason, macOS has a low mouse/keyboard battery threshold notification set at 2%.
 I needed a bit more warning than that.

-These scripts check the battery level of a connected mouse and keyboard (separate scripts) and displays a notification if it is below a threshold (default 15%).
-The threshold can be set threshold as a parameter.
+These scripts check the battery level of a connected mouse and keyboard (separate scripts) and displays a notification if it is below a certain level (default 15%).
+This can be set as a parameter.
 Example: `./check_mouse_battery.sh 10` to check against 10% battery.

 ![Battery](check_mouse_battery_notification.png)